Friday, July 31, 2015

 "My education is real.
 Maybe you're not smart enough."
 Dirin responds, aggressively taking a step forward.

-"Remember how we used to talk about getting jobs in up in Bitania, live in the city, and all that?"
+"Remember how we used to talk about getting jobs in up in Bitania, get rich, live in the city, and all that?"

 "Yea, we talked about it a bit."

 "It's going to happen."

 "What?
 It's all bull."

 "Dude seriously?
 You can't even let me have this?"
 Gono tenses up frustrated.